Expectations and Behaviour: The Dos and Don'ts of Teams

 - Make sure that for every lesson you have all the materials that you need.
 Find a quiet place to work and leave your mobile phone in another room unless you need it to access the internet for the purposes of the lesson.

 - Complete all the work set by your teacher by the deadline stated and upload it according to the teacher’s instructions.

-- Make sure that you have regular screen breaks and get some fresh air and exercise outside (in accordance with government guidelines).
+- Make sure that you have regular screen breaks.

 - Check your teacher’s feedback and respond quickly to comments and questions from your teacher about your work.

 - Use either Teams or college email when you need to send a message to your tutor or lecturer.